cabo/sdftype-link/draft-todo-yourname-protocol.md

 # IANA Considerations

-This document has no IANA actions.
+This document registers the sdfType "link" in the SDF sdfType registry (which is to be defined in the SDF specification).

 --- back